Lyttelton, New Zealand

-The uninhabited Ōtamahua / Quail Island sits in the upper harbour southwest of Lyttelton.

-Settlement
+Toponymy

+Lyttelton was formerly called both Port Cooper (after Daniel Cooper) and Port Victoria.
+The name Lyttelton was formalised by the governor in 1858, in honour of George Lyttelton, 4th Baron Lyttelton of the Canterbury Association, an organisation that led early British colonisation of the region.

+History

-James Cook recorded his sighting of Lyttelton Harbour / Whakaraupō in 1770 during the first voyage to New Zealand.
-The first ship recorded entering the harbour was the sealer "Pegasus" in 1809.
+James Cook recorded his sighting of Lyttelton Harbour / Whakaraupō in 1770 during his first voyage to New Zealand.
+The first ship recorded entering the harbour was the sealer Pegasus in 1809.